Alias Shenanigans

 Write-Host "Hello, World!"

-If you create an alias that overwrites Write-Host your alias will be evaluated when this script is ran (as long as it’s in your context in the same powershell environment that the alias is set with)
+If you create an alias that overwrites Write-Host your alias will be evaluated when this script is run (as long as it’s in your context in the same powershell environment that the alias is set with)

 So, if we do,

-Set-Alias -Name Write-Host -Value calc.exe
+Set-Alias -Name Write-Host -Value C:\Users\Vic\Downloads\Not_Malware.exe

 function Write-Host {